 NOTE IF USED ON CAR WINDOWS: Use of an ice scraper will destroy vinyl decals applied on window exteriors.

-Typically, windshield wipers and rear defrosters do not interfere with expressions installed on glass.
+Typically, windshield wipers and rear defrosters do not interfere with decals applied on glass.

 Q: Will my vinyl decals crack, peel, fade, or warp?

 A: When a vinyl lettering is applied as directed and is protected from direct sunlight and extreme weather, you should not have problems with cracking, peeling, fading, or warping.

 Q: How long will the vinyl lettering last after it has been applied to a surface?